JSaprah/smart-tech-ltd/BUGS.md

  11. Heroku deployment failed with the reason that there is no static root in the settings.
 By adding the static root in the settings the deployment went succesfull with all static and media files loaded.

  12. Deployment to Production via Heroku.
 I followed all deployment steps carefully and my site was configured correctly.
 With One issue that the bag was not loading in Production - I got a server error 500.
 Unfortunatelly, I was not able to see what exactly was going wrong, there I was advice to put the Debug to True and make a deployment to identify and solve the issues.
 After putting the debuug to True, it apeared that a the quantity_input_script.html template was not working correctly.
 The issue was that I used backslashes in the url instead of /.
 Changing this and deploying it back to production solved the issue.

+ 13. I added the reviews model and I was trying to do the migrations.
+This was showing that there are no changes detected.
+I had to put the new app in the installed apps first to be able to make migrations.